Powerful earthquake strikes Morocco, damaging buildings and sending people into the streets

-RABAT, Morocco (AP) — A powerful earthquake struck Morocco late Friday, damaging buildings in major cities and sending panicked people pouring into streets and alleyways from Rabat to Marrakech.
-There was no immediate word on any casualties, nor any reports from government officials on the tremor's impact.
+RABAT, Morocco (AP) — A powerful earthquake struck Morocco late Friday, damaging buildings in major cities and sending panicked people pouring into streets and alleyways from the capital Rabat to Marrakech, the county's most visited tourist destination.

+There was no immediate word on whether there were any injuries or deaths.
+Government officials had made no comment on the quake’s impact as of early Saturday, nor had the state news agency reported on it.

-Moroccans posted videos showing some buildings turned to rubble.
-Tourists and others posted videos of people evacuating restaurants in Marrakech as throbbing club music played.
+Moroccans posted videos showing some buildings turned to rubble and parts of the famous red walls that surround the old city in historic Marrakech damaged.
+Tourists and others posted videos of people evacuating restaurants in the city as throbbing club music played.

 The U.S. Geological Survey said the quake had a preliminary magnitude of 6.8 when it hit at 11:11 p.m.
+(2211 GMT), with shaking that lasted several seconds.
 Morocco's National Seismic Monitoring and Alert Network measured it at 7 on the Richter scale.
+The U.S. agency reported a magnitudue-4.9 aftershock hit 19 minutes later.

 Variations in early measurements are common, although either reading would be Morocco's strongest in years.
 Though earthquakes are relatively rare in North Africa, a magnitude 5.8 tremor struck near Agadir and caused thousands of deaths in 1960.

-The epicenter of Friday's tremor was high in the Atlas Mountains south of Marrakech and west of Oukaimeden, a popular Moroccan ski resort.
-It was also near Toubkal, the highest peak in North Africa.
+The epicenter of Friday's tremor was high in the Atlas Mountains roughly 70 kilometers (43.5 miles) south of Marrakech.
+It was also near Toubkal, the highest peak in North Africa and Oukaimeden, a popular Moroccan ski resort.

+The USGS said the epicenter was 18 kilometers (11 miles) below the Earth’s surface, while Morocco’s seismic agency put it at 8 kilometers (5 miles) down.

-MAP, Morocco’s official news agency, had not published any information about the earthquake as of early Saturday.
+Neither Moroccan officials nor MAP, Morocco’s official news agency, had published any information about casualties or damages as of early Saturday.
+Government officials typically use the agency to communicate information about important matters.

 Credit: AP